Rank $r$ DT theory from rank $1$

 \subsection{Wall crossing}

-Most of the work of this paper is in Section \ref{shvs}, which applies to \emph{any} smooth projective 3-fold satisfying the Bogomolov-Gieseker conjecture.
+Most of the work is in Section \ref{shvs}, which applies to \emph{any} smooth projective 3-fold satisfying the Bogomolov-Gieseker conjecture.
 We use the weak stability conditions of \cite{BMT, BMS}, finding the walls of instability for objects of class

 The most important we call its \emph{Joyce-Song wall} $\ell_{\js}$ on which the slopes of $E,\,F$ and $\cO_X(-n)[1]$ coincide.
 Below $\ell_{\js}$ the exact triangle \eqref{trangl} destabilises $E$, while above it such complexes become semistable.
 The same holds when we replace $\cO_X(-n)[1]$ by $T(-n)[1]$ for any line bundle $T$ with torsion first Chern class, \beq{Pic0} T\ \in\ \Pic\_0(X)\ :=\ \big\{L\in\Pic(X)\ \colon\ c_1(L)\,=\,0\,\in\,H^2(X,\Q)\big\}. \eeq